 WPC Pilots aimed "increase coordination and appropriate access to care" and "increase access to housing and supportive services."
 Analysis of data showed that Pilots not only offered more basic services such as outreach, care coordination, and housing support but many added other supportive services including benefit assistance, health education, legal services, employment services, sobering centers, and medical respite to address social needs and avert recidivism or avoidable use of emergency departments (ED) and hospitals.
 WPC allowed Pilots to deliver WPC services under bundles of services paid through per-member, per-month (PMPM) payments or individual services paid on a fee-for-service (FFS) basis.
 Services provided by LEs were frequently bundled and services provided by partners were frequently not bundled.
 As a result, assessment of receipt of specific services per enrollee overall was not possible.
 Nevertheless, analyses showed targeted use of some services by enrollee need such as highest rates of medical respite for enrollees with chronic physical conditions.
-Examining the average payment by enrollee as a proxy for service intensity, showed the highest amounts for individuals with SMI/SUD, followed by enrollees with chronic physical conditions and lowest amounts for the COVID-19 population and enrollees at-risk of homelessness.
+Examining the average payment by enrollee as a proxy for service intensity, showed the highest amounts for individuals with SMI/SUD, followed by enrollees at-risk of homelessness.